 What is Meditation?

-Meditation is a mental exercise which allows you to gain control over your attention so that you can choose what to focus upon rather than being subject to unpredictable environmental circumstances.
-For example you can focus on a word, a sound, an image, or simply your breath.
+Meditation is a mental exercise which allows you to gain control over your attention.
+With meditation you can choose what to focus upon, rather than worrying about the future or negative feelings of the past.
+For example, you can focus on a word, a sound, an image, or simply your breathing.

 Benefits of Meditation

-- Avoid caffeine and smoking before beginning a meditation session as these are stimulants.
+- Avoid caffeine and smoking before beginning meditation, as you may find it harder to relax and focus.

-- Don’t rush through it.
+- Don’t rush.
+Remove all distraction.
 Relax and enjoy it.
-Try not to open your eyes, look at your watch/cellphone, plan your day, workout your problems, etc. This time is for you to take care of yourself.
+This time is for you to take care of yourself.